ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 Use case: everyday analysis and dashboards; SaaS-wide analysis

-Note: This model excludes events occurring before a gitlab.com user was created (ex: imported projects; see fct_usage_event for more details).
+Note: This model excludes events occurring before a gitlab.com user was created (ex: imported projects; see fct_event for more details).
 Events not tied to a specific user are included.

 {% enddocs %}

-{% docs fct_usage_namespace_daily %}
+{% docs fct_event_namespace_daily %}

 Type of Data: gitlab.com db usage events